Finding the Best Banks in Houston

 Many banks offer very low rates for their checking accounts.
 That makes Texas Fist Bank a standout with its 0.05% APY for checking (and savings) accounts.
 Another thing that makes the bank stand out is the fact that you can get an interest-bearing checking account, the Kasasa Cash Checking account, with no monthly fee.
 The minimum to open an account is also just $50, so it is an option even if you don’t have a lot in savings.
 If you meet certain criteria, you can also get a significantly higher APY of up to 2.01%.
 Again, this is all with a checking account that has no monthly fee.

 You can also earn a high rate (currently up to 0.50%) on a savings account if you open a Kasasa Saver account.
 Coupled with free access to online banking, a free debit card, and up to $42 in refunds on ATM fees, Texas First Bank provides an enticing free checking account.

 Best Savings Accounts: Capital One

 If you want to pair your savings account with a checking account, you’ll also get some high rates at Capital One.
-The standard checking account has an APY of 0.20% that can rise to as high as 0.75% depending on your balance.
+The standard checking account has an APY of 0.10% no matter your balance.
 These rates are significantly better than what other national banks commonly offer.
 There is also a checking account designed specifically for teenagers.

 Another advantage in Houston is that there are actually Capital One branches.
 Most states only have access to Capital One via its online banking.
 Texas is one of the handful of states with physical branches.
 That means Houston customers get the best of both worlds: an online-focused bank with branches nearby just in case you need them.